 Push notifications are great for alerting shoppers to a flash sale or travelers to flight updates.
 Push is the channel for timely and relevant alerts.

 An in-app message is any alert or notice sent to your users within the app itself.
-A few things to know about in-app messages:
+Here are a few things you need to know about these mobile messages:

 - Users will only see them inside of the app (unlike push notifications)